rkroban/AppleALCTool/README.md

 * a realtek soundcard

-* a intel processor, AMD has no support for it's microphones, but has functional audio
+* a intel processor, AMD has no support for it's microphones, but has functional audio (This doesn't matter right now since the script can't build kernel extensions yet)

 * Python 3.11 or higher installed, you can get python [here](https://www.python.org/downloads/)